 Partners Involved: Festival de la Palabra and Universidad de Puerto Rico (Río Piedras) (requested)

 Cultural Conceptions of Attachment in Costa Rica

-The theory of attachment is one of more influential theories in the psychology of development.
-Based on the fundamental conception works by the English psychiatrist John Bowly, the attachment theory states the need of establishing a link with a person of determined reference.
+The theory of attachment is one of more influential theories within developmental psychology.
+Based on the fundamental conception works by the English psychiatrist John Bowly, the attachment theory states the need to establish a link with a person of determined reference.
 That need is acquired during the first year of life and it is later considered as the organizer of the development in the future.
-The definition of attachment as well as the assumptions over the ontogeny of the quality of the attachment are considered universal.
+The definition of attachment, as well as the assumptions over the ontogeny of the quality of the attachment, is considered universal.
 From the perspective of evolution, psychology and cultural anthropology, an increasing number of doubts were expressed about the universality assumption.
 Nevertheless, the universality of the motive of the attachment is not in doubt.
-But the definition of the term attachment and the ontogeny must be adapted to the corresponding cultural contexts and that's why it's necessary that they vary.
-This cooperation project with Professor Mariano Rosabal-Coto from the Universidad de Costa Rica must serve as a contribution to the empirical basis of conceptions of attachment related to culture.
-Given the cultural diversity of the costarican population, the country represents an ideal place for research.
+But the definition of the term attachment and the ontogeny must be adapted to the corresponding cultural contexts and thus it is necessary that they vary.
+This cooperation project with Professor Dr. Mariano Rosabal-Coto from the Universidad de Costa Rica must serve as a contribution to the empirical basis of conceptions of attachment related to culture.
+Given the cultural diversity of the Costa Rican population, the country represents an ideal place for research.
 It is expected to examine four family groups with a child in his/her first year of life: middle class families living in cities and with euro-hispanic origin, afro-caribbean families, native families and less educated families from rural regions.
 On this data qualitative and quantitative methods are applied.